BestBonBai/bai-python-spider/web_spider/README.md

 - [x] douban top movies list spider
     - [ ] doing some different saving function
 - [ ] panzi top movies download
+    - [x] finish download image and link and movies list
+    - [x] create a markdown file to show the movies list and links
+    - [x] save images of movies
+    - [ ] trying to download movies
 - [ ] downloader : a smart download tool to show progess
 ## Install instruction for Mac
 - using code `sudo python3 -m` before pip codes to install requests lib in python 3 instead of default python 2 in Mac